Skip to main content

 Sometimes, your items arrive before you’re ready to receive them.
 Maybe you’re still finalizing your lease, or your new home isn’t furnished.
 In that case, short- or long-term storage helps bridge the gap.

-Princeton Movers offers secure storage options for international shipments.
+Princeton Moving offers secure storage options for international shipments.
 Items are stored in climate-controlled facilities with 24/7 monitoring.
 That’s especially useful for temperature-sensitive pieces like vintage instruments or oil paintings.

 Even with the best planning, shipping across borders includes risk.
 Your items could face rough seas, transport delays, or handling issues along the way.
 Make sure everything is insured.

-Princeton Movers provides full-value protection and can walk you through custom insurance plans for high-value shipments.
+Princeton Moving provides full-value protection and can walk you through custom insurance plans for high-value shipments.
 That includes antiques, heirlooms, and fine art.
 Don’t leave it to chance.

-Princeton Movers offers full-service international moving services designed for clients who expect precision, discretion, and professionalism.
+Princeton Moving offers full-service international moving services designed for clients who expect precision, discretion, and professionalism.
 Here’s how the process works:

 This level of service is built for high-end clients—people moving their lives and their valuables across oceans with care.